International Union for Conservation of Nature - IUCN

 Initial Years of IUCN

 IUCN started off with 65 members in Brussels and was closely tied to UNESCO.
 Julian Huxley, the first Director General of UNESCO became the founding father of the Union.
 They jointly organised the inaugural conference at Lake Success in New York.
 Due to its financial dependence on UNESCO during its budding years, IUCN had to scale down its activities temporarily once the funding was put on a hiatus.
-In the years between 1948-56, IUCN suffered from bureaucratic inertia and lack of resources as a result of which many of the ideas it developed went uncashed.
-In 1956, IUCN changed its name to International Union for Conservation of Nature and Natural Resources.
+Between 1948 and 1956, the International Union for Conservation of Nature (IUCN) grappled with bureaucratic inertia and a scarcity of resources, hindering the implementation of many of its innovative concepts.
+In 1956, the organization rebranded itself as the International Union for Conservation of Nature and Natural Resources, marking a new chapter in its mission to address global conservation challenges.

 Years of Recognition (1956-1965)

 During this time, IUCN broadened its cooperation with UN-agencies and developed relations with the Council of Europe.
 IUCN’s best known publication, The ‘Red Data Book’ which was published for the first time in 1964 and talks about the conservation status of different species.
 IUCN started taking a role in the formulation of international treaties and conventions, beginning with the African Convention on the Conservation of Nature and Natural Resources.
-To address the financial crisis it was faced with, IUCN participated in the setting up of the World Wildlife Fund (WWF) to focus on fundraising activities with the objective of covering a portion of its operational costs.
-In 1961, IUCN shifted its headquarters from Belgium to Morges in Switzerland.
-Currently, it is based at Gland, Switzerland.
+In response to a financial crisis, the International Union for Conservation of Nature (IUCN) played a pivotal role in establishing the World Wildlife Fund (WWF) to spearhead fundraising efforts aimed at supporting its operational costs.
+In 1961, the IUCN relocated its headquarters from Belgium to Morges, Switzerland, and today it proudly calls Gland, Switzerland its home.

 IUCN’s Red List of Threatened Species